TeamViewer

 -

-TCC Profile for TeamViewer Host - Accessibility and Full Admin Access
+Profile for TeamViewer Host - Notifications, Accessibility, and Full Admin Access

-The below describes installing the TeamViewer Host application.
-The full TeamViewer application is only necessary for computers wanting to remote into other computers.
-The Host application is only allowed to accept connections and not initiate them; highly recommended.
+The below describes the process for deploying and configuring the TeamViewer Host application.
+The Host application is only allowed to accept connections and not initiate them, and is highly recommended for client deployment.

-TCC Profile for TeamViewer Host - Accessibility and Full Admin Access
+TCC Profile for TeamViewer Host - Accessibility, Notifications, Screen Recording, and Full Admin Access

-Both profiles enable 2 of the 3 permissions TeamViewer Host requires.
-The 3rd, Screen Recording, is a privacy setting that can not be allowed by anyone other than a local user.
+Screen Recording is a privacy setting that can not be allowed by anyone other than a local user.
 Standard Users do not have permissions to allow Screen Recording by default.
-This option to allow a non-Admin to enable Screen Sharing is available in one of the provided Profiles.
+In the current Profile, the option to allow a non-Admin to accept Screen Sharing is enabled.

 Permissions to allow TeamViewer access rights.